Optimal Actuator Location of the Minimum Norm Controls for Heat Equation with General Controlled Domain: Introduction and main results

-In this paper, we consider optimal actuator location of the minimal norm controls for a multi-dimensional internal null controllable heat equation over an open bounded domain $\Omega$ in $\R^n$ space.
-Our internal actuator domains are quite general: They are varying over all possible measurable subsets $\omega$ of $\Omega$ where $\omega$ is only required to have a prescribed measure.
-This work is different from \cite{p6} yet one result (Theorem \ref{theoremN}) can be considered as a refined multi-dimensional generalization of paper \cite{Mu5} where one-dimensional problem is considered.
+In this paper, we consider optimal actuator location of the minimal norm controls for a multi-dimensional internal null controllable heat equation over an open bounded domain $\Omega$ in $\mathbb{R}^d$ space and the duration $[0,T]$.
+Our internal actuator domains are quite general: they are varying over all possible measurable subsets $\omega(t)$ of $\Omega$ where $\omega(t)$ is only required to have a prescribed measure for any decision making moment.
+This work is different from \cite{p6} yet one result (Theorem \ref{theoremM}) can be considered as a refined multi-dimensional generalization of paper \cite{Mu5} where one-dimensional problem is considered, as well as a solution to a similar but open problem for parabolic equation mentioned in paper \cite{p3}.